62ramya/Weekly-Challenges/weekly-challenge-23_ruby-itunes-fiddler/README.md

-The task:
+The task: ome script to quickly edit the iTunes library and copy files around.

-This is one of my weekly challenges, more info at: http://blog.gotofritz.net/weekly-challenge/
+This is one of my weekly challenges, more info at: http://blog.gotofritz.net/weekly-challenge/manipulating-xml-itunes-library-ruby/